projecte-aina/Plume/README.md

 bash ./training/parlam_distributed.sh
 ```

-This script will save DeepSpeed checkpoints in `./training/output/` folder which can be converted to HF checkpoints using the following script:
+DeepSpeed checkpoints will be saved in `./training/output/` folder that can be converted to HF checkpoints using the following script:

 ```bash
 bash ./training/output/convert.sh
 ```

+Converting DeepSpeed checkpoints is required to run the remaining experiments.

 ## Citation